Since 2005, travelers like you have helped us change the world through micro-donations.

 to help improve

-In Tanzania, nearly half of the population lives below the poverty line.
+In Tanzania, over half of the population lives below the poverty line.
 Stunting – a sign of chronic malnutrition – affects more than one third of children under five years of age.
-Despite growing 70% of the food needed to feed their country, women farmers find it incredibly difficult to provide nutritious food for their families.
-They work 15-hour days in the field and lack the income and resources to provide nutritious meals.
+It prevents children growing and developing to their full potential, and puts them at risk of disease later in life.